Biden picks Chopra, Gensler for financial oversight roles

 While it enforces consumer-protection laws, the CFPB also gained powers to scrutinize the practices of virtually any business selling financial products and services: credit card companies, payday lenders, mortgage servicers, debt collectors, for-profit colleges, auto lenders, money-transfer agents.
 Chopra was a deputy to its first director, Richard Cordray, as the agency undertook enforcement actions against an array of companies large and small, and returned tens of billions of dollars to consumers harmed by illegal practices.

 The CFPB became a keen target of conservative Republicans.
-President Donald Trump named then-White House budget director Mick Mulvaney as acting director of the CFPB when Cordray left in November 2017.
+Trump named then-White House budget director Mick Mulvaney as acting director of the CFPB when Cordray left in November 2017.

 Mulvaney had been a vocal critic of the consumer agency and made deep changes to it, softening regulations on payday loans, for example, and pulling back on enforcement efforts.
 The agency has been led by Trump appointee Kathy Kraninger since December 2018.